Muh76/diabetes-readmission-prediction/README.md

 ## 🎯 Quick Demo (5 minutes)

 **Local API Setup:**
 The API is designed to run locally for development and testing.
-The production deployment was previously available on Azure but is currently offline.
+You can see the system in action through our comprehensive screenshots below.

 **Prerequisites:**
 - Python 3.9+ with all dependencies installed